odino/odino.github.com/source/_posts/2017-03-04-eval-no-more-understanding-vm-vm2-nodejs.markdown

 ```

 {"If the expression uses a variable that is not defined within its context, the evaluation
-will then throw an error, which is exactly what prevents code from breaking out of its intended scope"}{% fn_ref 3 %} to begin
+will then throw an error, which is exactly what prevents code from breaking out of its intended scope"} to begin
 with: `process`, `console`, `fs` and so on won't be available for an attacker to take
 advantage of.

 Instead, `eval` directly **executes code and has access to the same scope** it's
-been called from{% fn_ref 4 %}: since it's missing a sandboxing feature,
+been called from{% fn_ref 2 %}: since it's missing a sandboxing feature,
 it is a very risky and, in my opinion, a poor choice for implementing an expression
 evaluator.
 {% endpullquote %}